Ghost villages of the New Territories

 A geoheritage centre has been set up in Lai Chi Wo to showcase the rocks of the

-After lunch there will be time to explore the village and the agricultural land
+Time permitting we will explore the village and the agricultural land

 around it, before catching the boat at 15:30 to take us back to Ma Liu Shui (near